deepikasrinivasans/Exp-02-Implementation-of-Half-Adder-and-Full-Adder-circuit/README.md

+## NAME: DEEPIKA S
+## REGISTERNUMBER: 212222230028
 # Exp-02-Implementation-of-Half-Adder-and-Full-Adder-circuit

-# Implementation-of-Half-Adder-and-Full-Adder-circuit
+# Implementation of Half Adder and Full Adder circuit
 ### AIM:
 To design a half adder and full adder circuit and verify its truth table in Quartus using Verilog programming.

 ### Equipments Required:
-Hardware – PCs, Cyclone II , USB flasher
-Software – Quartus prime
+Hardware – PCs, Cyclone II , USB flasherSoftware – Quartus prime Theory
-Theory
 Adders are digital circuits that carry out addition of numbers.